NOAA-GSL/SENA-yppm/ref/README.md

 ## Testing the kernel

-First, set the OpenMP variable to 1. `yppm` is single threaded and this variable is not used.
-For example:
+First, set the OpenMP variable.
+Although `yppm` is currently single-threaded, it may be threaded in the future, and setting `OMP_NUM_THREADS=1` avoids extraneous output of thread affinity information.

 ```bash
 $ export OMP_NUM_THREADS=1